hmrc/assets-frontend/assets/patterns/help-users-when-we-cannot-confirm-who-they-are/README.md

 ### Give users extra help when they have a deadline

-Help users to confirm who they are as quickly as possible if a user must do something by a specific time and the deadline is close.
+Help users confirm who they are as quickly as possible if they must do something by a specific time and the deadline is close.
 For example, a Self Assessment tax return or tax credit renewal.

 ### Provide help specific to your service